yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * More complex applications will require additional tuning, particularly for specific GC algorithms.
 ## 6 Garbage Collection Algorithms - TBD

+## 7 Heap Memory Best Practises
+  * Knowing which objects are consuming memory is the first step in knowing which objects to optimize in your code.
+  * Histograms are a quick and easy way to identify memory issues caused by creating too many objects of a certain type.
+  * most of the time memory dumps contain only live objects (sometimes tools accomplish this by doing full GC)
+  * tools measuring heap usually need some processing power and memory to work and generally aren't usefull doing measurement of a program execution
+  * heap histograms are a way to look at the number of objects within an application without doing a full heap dump: jcmd 8998 GC.class_histogram (jcmd doesn't invoke full GC); still slow though and should be used during performance measurement steady state
+  * heap histogram: jmap -histo process_id
+  * heap histogram (with full GC): jmap -histo:live process_id
+  * heap dump: jcmd process_id GC.heap_dump /path/to/heap_dump.hprof
+  * heap dump: jmap -dump:live,file=/path/to/heap_dump.hprof process_id (live forces full GC, -all dumps read objects too)
+  * retained memory of an object is the amount of memory that would be freed if the object itself were eligible to be collected; root object + referenced objects (but not referenced by other root objects)
+  * shallow size of an object: size of the object itself (without objects that it has references to)
+  * deep size: size of root object and all referenced objects
+  * GC roots of a particular object: system objects that hold some static, global reference that refers (directly or indirectly) to the object in question; typically these come from the static variables of a class loaded on the system or bootstrap classpath.
+This includes the Thread class and all active threads; threads retain objects either through their threadlocal variables or through references via their target Runnable object (or, in the case of a subclass of the Thread class, any other references the subclass has)
+  * in some cases, knowing the GC roots of a target object is helpful, but if the object has multiple references, it will have many GC roots; this doesn't really help; instead, it can be more fruitful to play detective and find the lowest point in the object graph where the target object is shared.
+This is done by examining the objects and their incoming references, and tracing those incoming references until the duplicate path is identified.

 ## 9 Threading and Synchronization Performance
   * Thread pools and thread executors
     * core pool size = minimum size